cuadradek/Registrar-prototype/README.md

 ```

 ## Run
-Docker-compose will run a docker network consisting of Registrar and PostgreSQL database
+Docker-compose will run a docker network consisting of Registrar and PostgreSQL database.
 ```
 cd .. # docker folder
 vim .env # update .env file - these env variables are necessary!